rsinghlab/AltumAge/README.md

 The summary files are CSVs containing detailed information regarding the performance of AltumAge and Horvath's 2013 model by data set.

-The instructions to use DeepAge are as follows:
+The instructions to use AltumAge are as follows:

 (1) From your Illumina 27k or 450k data, select the 21368 CpG sites from the file "CpGsites.csv" in the correct order.